 Natural Resource Damage Assessment (NRDA) is the legal process that federal agencies like NOAA — together with states and Indian tribes — use to evaluate the impacts of oil spills, hazardous waste sites, and ship groundings on public natural resources along the nation's coasts and throughout its interior.

 NOAA and these partners, referred to collectively as natural resource trustees, work together to identify the extent of natural resource injuries, the best methods for restoring them, and the type and amount of restoration required.
 In addition to studying impacts to the environment, the NRDA process includes assessing and restoring the public's lost use of injured natural resources (such as recreational fishing or swimming).

-In the event that the Responsible Party refuses to pay damages, NOAA and its co-trustees may file a lawsuit or submit a claim to the Oil Spill Liability Trust Fund.
+In the event that the responsible party (the entity whose property or actions caused the injury) refuses to pay to restore the injured resources, NOAA and its co-trustees may file a lawsuit or, in the case of an oil spill, submit a claim to the Oil Spill Liability Trust Fund.

 Working with our co-trustee partners and industry, NOAA has helped recover over $10.4 billion dollars to restore ecosystems across the country that were injured by pollution.
 These restoration projects have restored wetlands, beaches, coral reefs, and seagrass.
 They have removed dams to open up rivers for migratory fish; funded initiatives that bolster outdoor recreation like building fishing piers, trails, and boat ramps; and restored many other coastal resources across the country.

 These projects, in turn, benefit the communities and economies that depend on healthy coastal environments.
 From commercial fisheries, green jobs, and tourism, to public green space and coastal resiliency, NRDA is a process designed to help the American public recover after environmental disaster.